New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-For the canonical embedding and differentiation hold the same commutation relations as in the non-canonical case.
-It can be also proven that for $f_{1}\dots f_{n}$ being regular distributions given by piecewise continuous functions it holds that
+then we say that $f$ and $g$ are equivalent ($f\approx g$).
+For the canonical embedding and differentiation we have the same commutation relations as in the non-canonical case.
+It can be also proven that for $f_{1}\dots f_{n}$ being regular distributions given by piecewise continuous functions it follows that

 and for $f$ being arbitrary distribution and $g$ smooth distribution it holds that